beeper/matrix-spec-proposals/proposals/XXXX-explicit-read-receipts-on-event-send.md

 The client logic for marking a room as read can be simplified to moving the m.read to the latest event in the room and notifying the server if that's different than the current receipt position.
+Clients wouldn't need to feature detect whether the homeserver implements this proposal, as the client sending a read receipt for their own message shouldn't harm homeservers that predate it.
+In practice, some clients already do this.

 ## Potential issues

 There is a risk that when implementing this change room notification counts could change.
 For example, if a user sent an event to a room prior to implementing this MSC, and then the homeserver starts using this MSC, the homeserver will still need to treat the last event sent by the user as the read receipt, meaning we won't actually be able to drop the complicated code.

-However, in practice, some homeservers such as synapse don't need to reevaluate notification counts and instead only calculate them at event send time, in which case there's no risk.
+However, in practice, some homeservers such as synapse don't need to reevaluate notification counts and instead only calculate them at event send time, in which case there's no risk, as no notification count would be generated for a user sent event prior to or after this proposal is implemented.

-Hypothetically homeserver implementations could also backfill read receipts for users based on their last sent event, but this would generate a fair amount of /sync traffic to clients when it happens and should be avoided.
+To ease transitioning, hypothetically homeserver implementations could also backfill read receipts for users based on their last sent event, but this would generate a fair amount of /sync traffic to clients when it happens and should be avoided.

 ## Alternatives

 We could stay with the existing behaviour, and instead just improve the specification to make it more clear what clients should do.

-The homeserver could alternatively generate a private read receipt as opposed to a public read receipt, but using a public receipt also simplifies the client implementations for other users in the same room to display read receipts for other users.

 We could also just change the spec to say the clients are now allowed to send read receipts sent by their own user, as opposed to explicitely discouraging it as we do for today.
 This would allow for simpler client implementations, but the homeserver would still have the complexity of dealing with clients that don't do this.

+The homeserver could alternatively generate a private read receipt as opposed to a public read receipt, but using a public receipt also simplifies the client implementations for other users in the same room to display read receipts for other users.

-This proposal suggests just changing how read receipts are generated as part of a new spec version for all rooms.
+This proposal suggests just changing how read receipts are generated as part of a new Matrix spec version for all rooms.
 Alternatively, we could gate this behind a new room version, but that shouldn't be necessary.

 ## Security considerations